 Kidtown is for children 6 weeks old through 5th grade and takes place during our Gatherings each week.

 Children that are potty trained and between 3 years old and 5th grade, will get to play, build friendships, and learn about Jesus in our Kidtown building.
-After our initial play time with other children and Kidtown volunteers, we gather as a large group to sing and learn about Jesus using the same passages of scripture that mom and dad are learning from in the Gathering.
+After our initial play time with other children and Kidtown volunteers, we gather as a large group to sing and learn about Jesus using The Gospel Project Curriculum.
 Next, we divide into age specific small groups where teachers will lead a discussion on the lesson with the goal of helping kids apply the truth to their lives.